cherise-tan/hackerrank-challenges/README.md

   * Unary: ```a++```
   * Binary: ```a + b = c```
   * Ternary: ```a ? b: c``` (this is a conditional operator)

+#### Functions
+* Recursion: this is an extremely important algorithmic concept that involves splitting a problem into two parts: a BASE CASE and a RECURSIVE CASE
+* The problem is divided into smaller subproblems which are then solved recursively until such time as they are small enough and meet some base case; once the base case is met, the solutions for each subproblem are combined and their result is the answer to the entire problem.
+* If the base case is not met, the function's recursive case calls the function again with modified values.
+The code must be structured in such a way that the base case is reachable after some number of iterations.

+Writing a function that returns n! (n factorial)
+* 3! = 3 * 2 * 1
+* Needs to be written with a RECURSIVE solution (see functions.js)